Tonawanda Reservation: Erie County

 As of the census of 2010, there were 34 people, 9 households, and 7 families living in the Indian reservation.
 The population density was 18.4 people per square mile (11.4/km2).
 There were 9 housing units at an average density of 2.7/mi2 (1.0/km2).

 There were 9 households, out of which three consisted of a married couple living together and two were made of a single individual.
 One household had someone living alone who was 65 years of age or older.
 The average household size was 3.78 and the average family size was 4.43.

-In the Indian reservation the population was spread out, with eighteen person under the age of 20, four people from 20 to 24, nine people from 25 to 44, one person from 45 to 64, and three persons 65 years of age or older.
+The age distribution was eighteen person under the age of 20, four people from 20 to 24, nine people from 25 to 44, one person from 45 to 64, and three persons 65 years of age or older.
 The median age was 19.5 years.
 Nineteen of the reservation's residents were female and fifteen were male.

 The median income for a household in the Indian reservation was $21,250.
 The per capita income for the Indian reservation is $20,950.
 None of the population were below the poverty line.
 Median incomes per family were not reported. <-Figures specific to the Tonawanda Reservation is not included in the 2000 or 2010 census data.
 What was the source?